dreshetnyak/AudioCat/README.md

 ## Version History

+### AudioCat 3.0.0
+New.
+Now if the tags grid is empty a new tag can be added by double click on the grid header.<br>
+Fix.
+In some cases when concatenation fails an empty output file was created, now app deletes it.<br>
+Bug.
+Multiple tags selection was allowed leading to inconsistent tags manipulation results.<br>
+Fix.
+Ordering columns now disabled.<br>
+New.
+Added the total files count.<br>
+Fix.
+Adjusted the hight of the selected file data fields.<br>
+Fix.
+Ordering by column is now disabled for streams and chapters grid.<br>
+Fix.
+Set a minimal size for the right side panel.<br>
+Bug.
+Adding an image would fail if m4b file contained chapters.<br>
+New.
+Concatenation progress is now reflected in the app icon on the task bar.<br>
+Bug.
+Chapters tags were not displayed.<br>
+New.
+Chapters tags is now replaced with title field which is editable.<br>
+New.
+Chapters are now properly time adjusted, concatenated and added to the output.<br>
+New.
+Now chapters output can be disabled using a switch on the expander.<br>
+New.
+Replaced switch icons.<br>
+New.
+Tags output can be enabled or disabled.<br>
+Bug.
+If the output file was not created the concatenation would fail with "file not found" instead of the real error.<br>
+Bug.
+Media tags value escaping was missing some characters that must be escaped.<br>
+Bug.
+Writing media tags could fail due to a BOM that was written to the metadata file.<br>
+New.
+Added the count for Tags, Streams and Chapters.

+<details>
+<summary>Previous versions</summary>

 ### AudioCat 2.1.0
 New.
 Added a popup menu to the tags grid that has an option to fix the tags Cyrillic encoding.<br>
 New.
 Now the app accepts a drop of directories.

-<details>
-<summary>Previous versions</summary>

 ### AudioCat v2.0.0
 Bug.
 When adding some files the app would freeze on the probing stage.<br>